-The planned minimum proportion of sustainable investments of the Financial Product where that Financial Product commits, indirectly, through its investments into the Master, to making sustainable investments is 40% of the Master's Net Asset Value.
+The planned minimum proportion of the investments of the Financial Product, through its investments into the Master, used to meet the sustainable investment objective in accordance with the binding elements of the investment strategy is 80% of the Master's Net Asset Value.

-The remaining "Other" investments will represent a maximum of 20% of the Master's Net Asset Value.
-Remaining "Other" investments are used for hedging, liquidity and portfolio management of the Financial Product.
-Minimum environmental or social safeguards based on AXA IM exclusion policies are assessed and applied on all "Other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIS managed by other management company and (iii) on cash and cash equivalent investments described above.
+The remaining "Not Sustainable" investments will represent a maximum of 20% of the Master's Net Asset Value.
+Remaining "Not Sustainable" investments are used for hedging, liquidity and efficient portfolio management of the Financial Product.
+Minimum environmental and social safeguards based on AXA IM exclusion policies are assessed and applied to all "Other" not sustainable assets.